kuldeepsingh93/react-native-custom-navigation-tabs/README.md

 <h1>react-native-custom-navigation-tabs</h1>

-A custom bottomTabNavigator which supports 5 different types of tabBar styling and animations
+A custom bottomTabNavigator which supports 5 different types of tabBar styling and animations.

 <h1>Getting Started</h1>